oliverfriedmann/fixme/README.md

 ## Adding fix recipes

 Simply add them to the `db` subfolder.
-If you think your fixes might be beneficial for the rest of us, please add a pull request.
+If you think your fixes might be beneficial to the rest of us, please add a pull request.

 ## TODOs